 Once you've created this visitor field, you'll also want to make sure it's mapped to Salesforce in your "Lead Mapping" area.

-UTM parameters are the most common form of link/ad tracking, but you must be added manually to all of your campaign URLs, or use a UTM link builder tool to help.
+UTM parameters are the most common form of link/ad tracking.
+They must be added manually to all of your campaign URLs, or use a UTM link builder tool to help.

 There are 3 additional pieces of information which are readily accessible and valuable for sales reps and marketers alike.
 It's useful to know: